Irreligion in India: Charvaka

 The Cārvāka school originated in India around the 6th century BCE.
 It is classified as a nāstika school.
 It is noteworthy as evidence of a materialistic movement in ancient India.
-Followers of this school only accepted pratyakşa (perception) as a valid pramāna (evidence).
-They considered other pramāna like sabda (testimony), upamāna (analogy), and anumāna (inference) as unreliable.
+Followers of this school only accepted pratyakṣa (perception) as a valid pramāna (evidence).
+They considered other pramāna like śabda (testimony), upamāna (analogy), and anumāna (inference) as unreliable.
 As a result, perception could not support the existence of God or the soul (tman).
 They also considered everything to be made of four elements: earth, water, air, and fire.
 The Cārvāka pursued enjoyment of life and the elimination of physical pain.
 So, they can be considered hedonistic.
 All of the original Cārvāka texts are considered lost.
-A much-quoted sūtra (Barhaspatya sutras) by Brhaspati, who is considered the founder of the school, is thought to be lost.
-The Tattvopaplavasimha by Jayarāśi Bhaṭṭa (8th century CE) and the Sarvadarśanasaṅ̇graha by Madhavacarya (13th century) are considered important secondary Cārvāka texts.
+A much-quoted sūtra (Barhaspatya sutras) by Bṛhaspati, who is considered the founder of the school, is thought to be lost.
+The Tattvopaplavasiṃha by Jayarāśi Bhaṭṭa (8th century CE) and the Sarvadarśanasaṅgraha by Madhavacarya (13th century) are considered important secondary Cārvāka texts.

-Samkhya
+Sāṃkhya

 Sāṃkhya is an āstika school but has some atheistic elements.
 Sāṃkhya is a radically dualist philosophy.
-They believed that the two ontological principles, puruṣa (consciousness) and prakriti (matter), were the underlying foundation of the universe.
+They believed that the two ontological principles, puruṣa (consciousness) and prakṛti (matter), were the underlying foundation of the universe.
 The objective of life is considered to be the separation of pure consciousness from matter (kaivalya).
-The reasoning within this system led to the Nir-isvara Sāṃkhya (Sāṃkhya without God) philosophy, which deemed the existence of God as unnecessary.
-There is the opposing reasoning that accepts God, called Sesvara Sankhya (Sāṃkhya with God).
+The reasoning within this system led to the Nir-īśvara Sāṃkhya (Sāṃkhya without God) philosophy, which deemed the existence of God as unnecessary.
+There is the opposing reasoning that accepts God, called Sesvara Sāṃkhya (Sāṃkhya with God).
 Samkhya Karika (c.
 350 CE) is the earliest known systematic text of this philosophy.

 Mīmāṃsā

-Mīmāṃsā (meaning exegesis) is also an astika school.
+Mīmāṃsā (meaning exegesis) is also an āstika school.
 They believed the Vedas to be author-less and self-authenticating.
-They did not accept the Vedas as being composed by any ṛishi (saint), they considered them to not be authored by anyone (apauruṣeya).
-They accepted the minor deities of the Vedas but resisted any notion of a Supreme Creator.
+They did not accept the Vedas as being composed by any ṛṣi (saint), they considered them to not be authored by anyone (apauruṣeya).
+They accepted the minor deities of the Vedas but resisted any notion of a Supreme Creator (Brahman).
 They only concentrated on upholding the ṛta (order) by following the duties of the Vedas.
 The foundational text of this school is the Mīmāṃsā Sutra by Jaimini (c.
 200 BCE – 200 CE).

 Ājīvika

-Ājīvika is yet another nastika school with an atheistic outlook.
+Ājīvika is yet another nāstika school with an atheistic outlook.
 None of their scriptures survive, and there is some question as to whether or not the accounts of them in secondary sources (often hostile) are accurate.
 They believed in a naturalistic atomic theory and held that the consequences of natural laws led to a deterministic universe.
-They denied karma but upheld the atman.
+They denied karma but upheld the ātman.
 They lived in ascetic communities and existed in southern India until at least the 14th century.